 Colorado Home Intervention Program (CHIP)

-CHIP, a statewide home-based early intervention program within Outreach Programs, is designed specifically to serve families with children who are deaf or hard of hearing, newborn to age three.
+CHIP, a collaborative model of early intervention services, is designed specifically to provide services for families who have children who are deaf and hard-of-hearing, ages newborn to three years old.

 This family-centered program includes collaboration with the local Community Centered Boards (CCBs) to meet the Individualized Family Service Plan (IFSP) needs and goals through visits from a parent facilitator employed by the CCBs.
 The parent facilitators are Teachers of the Deaf, Audiologists, or Speech Language Pathologists with specialized expertise in the field of deafness.
 These professionals also have extensive knowledge in areas such as auditory training, language planning, and the impact of hearing loss on a child’s development.

 Children are referred to the program by pediatric audiologists through the Early Hearing Detection and Intervention (EHDI) process in Colorado and are eligible for services established by the Early Intervention (EI) Colorado eligibility criteria.

 Supplement to the Joint Committee on Infant Hearing (JCIH) 2007 Position Statement: Principles and Guidelines for Early Intervention After Confirmation That a Child Is Deaf or Hard of Hearing, (2013 update)